KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-06-24-calling-functions.md

 rect(10, 20, 80, 70);
 ```

-Type this line of code into your Processing editor and hit the run button, and you should see this:
+Type this line of code into your Processing editor (or into the online editor above) and hit the run button, and you should see this:

 ![rect](/tutorials/processing/images/calling-functions-1.png)